 - Coffee table potential

-- Pick back up in 6 months
+- Likely to pick back up in 6 months

 Whether you want it for yourself or as a present for a design or film buff, this book is simply fantastic.
 Friends that come round instantly pick it up and flick through the pages.
-Each one finds something different that makes them smile, or challenges them.
+Each one finds something different that makes them smile or challenges them.